House members introduce bill to stabilize Metro funding

 “Even before the pandemic, which has only exacerbated the challenges facing transit agencies across the country, [Metro] was in need of a long-term plan that restored confidence in the rail system,” the sponsors said in a statement Tuesday.
 “The Metro Accountability and Investment Act is a balanced proposal that recognizes the federal government’s responsibility to the funding, safety and reliability of Metro.”

-Metro General Manager Paul J. Wiedefeld said in a joint statement with Connolly that he supported the Metro Accountability and Investment Act, as well as its conditions.
+Metro General Manager Paul J. Wiedefeld said in a statement with Connolly that he supported the Metro Accountability and Investment Act, as well as its conditions.

 “We welcome provisions that will increase transparency and ensure taxpayer funds are well-spent to continue to earn the public’s confidence,” he said.
 “We thank the authors of this bill for understanding the importance of Metro to the entire region.”